 Please note, these tables are to be used as a guide only as emissivity changes with temperature and surface finish.

 What is Emissivity?
 Emissivity Table for Non-Metals Emissivity Table for Metals How do I get the correct Emissivity for my IR Sensor?
-To read more about Emissivity, please download our IR Theory brochure (PDF) Low Emissivity Glass Tempering
+Determining Emissivity, download our IR Theory brochure (PDF) Low Emissivity Glass Tempering